b191412/DA-Project/README.md

 # DA-Project
-This Project Shows the Dashboard  on  sales of Vindhra store .
+This Project Shows the Dashboard  on  sales of Vindhra store.